Randall Holden: New England

 Randall Holden was born in Salisbury, Wiltshire, England around 1612, and he sailed to New England as a young man.
-He married Frances Dungan, the daughter of William and Frances (Latham) Dungan.
-The couple had 11 children, one of whom was Randall Holden Jr. who was very active in colonial affairs, serving for many years as Deputy, Assistant, Major, and Speaker of the House of Deputies.

-Holden's name first appears on the deed of Portsmouth, Rhode Island as witness, along with Roger Williams, in the sale of Aquidneck Island.
+His name first appears on the deed of Portsmouth, Rhode Island as witness, along with Roger Williams, in the sale of Aquidneck Island.
 William Coddington purchased the island from Narragansett sachems Canonicus and Miantonomo.
 His signature also appears on the Portsmouth Compact which established a non-sectarian civil government in the settlement of Pocasset (which became Portsmouth in 1639).

 Holden became Marshall of Portsmouth in 1638 and was given a grant of five acres.
 He later helped to establish Newport, but he was disenfranchised from the government there with three others in March 1641, and their names were cancelled from the Roll of Freeman of Newport.
 He and others reunited with the island settlements of Portsmouth and Newport some time the following year, and they were "readily embraced".